ariankordi/FFL.js/README.md

 ### Importing as module

-For projects using npm, since this isn't on NPM as of writing you'll need to install it like so: `npm install https://github.com/ariankordi/FFL.js`
+For projects using npm, since this isn't on NPM as of writing you'll need to install it like so: `npm install https://github.com/ariankordi/FFL.js#v2.0.0` (You may replace v2.0.0 with whatever is latest)

 For the browser, you have to use `<script type="module">`, as well as adding import maps.